What is a Sports Injury?

 While resting the affected area, you could also try one or more of the following nutritional supplements to help with healing:

 Essential for wound healing, vitamin C helps your body produce collagen, which is a basic component of connective tissue.
-Some researchers believe that if you’re not getting enough vitamin C, you may recover more slowly from an injury (ii), while others have found severe injuries increase the body’s need for vitamin C (iii).
-There is also some evidence that taking vitamin C may reduce pain and help with muscle recovery after intense exercise (iv).
+Some researchers believe that if you’re not getting enough vitamin C, you may recover more slowly from an injury (v), while others have found severe injuries increase the body’s need for vitamin C (vi).
+There is also some evidence that taking vitamin C may reduce pain and help with muscle recovery after intense exercise (vii), and that it may even help bones heal faster after a fracture (viii).

 Good nutrition is important for injury recovery, with many experts believing it’s essential to eat foods rich in antioxidants – such as highly pigmented fruits and vegetables – if you want to speed up tissue recovery.
 Anthocyanidins are substances that give many dark and richly coloured fruit their colour, including blueberries, blackberries, raspberries and red grapes.
 These substances are thought to help strengthen collagen as well as boost the body’s level of vitamin C.

 Thanks to its active ingredient, called curcumin, turmeric is often recommended by natural health practitioners to help relieve inflammation.
 There’s also evidence that it may help relieve pain.
-For instance, one study claims plants in the Zingiberacae family – including turmeric – may be effective painkillers with the added benefit of not producing the side effects associated with non-steroidal anti-inflammatory drugs (NSAIDs) and other conventional painkillers (v).
+For instance, one study claims plants in the Zingiberacae family – including turmeric – may be effective painkillers with the added benefit of not producing the side effects associated with non-steroidal anti-inflammatory drugs (NSAIDs) and other conventional painkillers (ix).
+Evidence elsewhere suggests curcumin may speed up wound healing by reducing the body’s natural response to wounds such as inflammation (x).

-The omega-3 fatty acids found in fish oil supplements have also been shown to help reduce inflammation (vi), and, like turmeric, may be a safer alternative to NSAIDs (vii).
+The omega-3 fatty acids found in fish oil supplements have also been shown to help reduce inflammation (xi), and, like turmeric, may be a safer alternative to NSAIDs (xii).
+If you’re a vegetarian or vegan you can still benefit from an omega-3 supplement, thanks to the availability of products that contain the natural triglyceride (TG) form of omega-3, which is sourced from plant organisms called microalgae rather than fish oils.

-A substance made from protein-digesting enzymes in pineapple juice and the stem of pineapple plants, bromelain is also thought to have an anti-inflammatory effect on the body (viii).
-Often recommended by natural health practitioners as a treatment for sports injuries, bromelain may also help bruises to heal more quickly (ix).
+A substance made from protein-digesting enzymes in pineapple juice and the stem of pineapple plants, bromelain is also thought to have an anti-inflammatory effect on the body (xiii).
+Often recommended by natural health practitioners as a treatment for sports injuries, bromelain may also help bruises to heal more quickly (xiv).

 This plant, which originally comes from South Africa, has been used in traditional medicine to treat pain, fever and to stimulate digestion.
-Some experts believe it may also help reduce muscular pain and discomfort (xi).
+Some experts believe it may also help reduce muscular pain and discomfort (xvi), with one study suggesting it seems to reduce pain more than placebo (xvii).

-Used for several pain-related conditions, sour cherry juice has been found to reduce muscular pain brought on by excessive exercise in one study (xii).
+Used for several pain-related conditions, sour cherry juice has been found to reduce muscular pain brought on by excessive exercise in one study (xviii).
+Other experts write that tart cherry juice – which has many antioxidant and anti-inflammatory plant compounds – may lessen pain and accelerate strength recovery after exercise, and may be beneficial for athletes looking to improve recovery and faster return to competition (xix).

 Accident and Emergency Attendances in England - 2013-14.
 Health & Social Care.
 January 2015.